Daniel Lloyd (racing driver)

-Daniel Woodhouse Lloyd (born 4 March 1992) is a British racing driver currently competing in the British Touring Car Championship for Restart Racing and the 2025 Independent drivers champion.
-He was the 2009 Renault Clio UK Winter Cup champion.
+Daniel Woodhouse Lloyd (born 4 March 1992) is a British racing driver who currently competes in the British Touring Car Championship for Restart Racing.
+He is the reigning 2025 Independents' Trophy champion.
+He was also the 2009 Renault Clio UK Winter Cup champion.

 Lloyd was born in Huddersfield.
 After competing in the Skip Barber National Championship in the first half of 2010, he made his début in the British Touring Car Championship at Croft.

-In 2011 he raced in the Volkswagen Scirocco R-Cup, qualifying on pole in his debut race and eventually scored two victories and finished third in the championship.
+In 2011, he raced in the Volkswagen Scirocco R-Cup, qualifying on pole in his debut race and eventually scored two victories and finished third in the championship.

-For 2012, he raced in the Porsche Carrera Cup Great Britain series with Team Parker Racing and scored his first victory in round 6 in the monsoon conditions at Thruxton, just beating rival Glynn Geddie.
+For 2012, Lloyd raced in the Porsche Carrera Cup Great Britain series with Team Parker Racing and scored his first victory in round 6 in the monsoon conditions at Thruxton, just beating rival Glynn Geddie.

 Lloyd was the inaugural TCR UK champion, taking the title in a Volkswagen Golf run by WestCoast Racing.